menzascripting/Mnet/README.md

 - Record and replay connected command line sessions, speeding the development of automation scripts and allowing for proper regression testing.

-Most of the [Mnet](https://metacpan.org/pod/Mnet) isub-modules can be used independently of each other, unless otherwise noted.
+Most of the [Mnet](https://metacpan.org/pod/Mnet) sub-modules can be used independently of each other, unless otherwise noted.

 Refer to the individual modules listed in the SEE ALSO section below